MonkmanMH/martinmonkman/content/courses/bida302_2019/syllabus.md

 * these four assignments will review the concepts introduced in that week's lesson and build on previous concepts

-* the assignments will be introduced and discussed at the end of the previous week's lesson; there may be time to work on the assignment in-class
+* the assignments will be introduced and discussed at the end of the week's lesson; there may be time to work on the assignment in-class

 * there will be no "weekly assignment" to hand in at Week 6, because you'll be presenting your Project that week

-### Additional stretch assignments (marks: 0)
+### Additional optional stretch assignments (marks: 0)

 * these _optional_ assignments will give you the opportunity for additional practice and to flex your developing coding muscles